Skip to main content

 On occasion we have beer available on draught at other spots, if so we usually post about it on instagram.

-• If you purchase public bottles sales from us they are for pick-up at the brewery.
-Each sale we send two emails letting you know what the pick-up days and hours are.
+• If you purchase public bottles sales from us they are for pick-up at the brewery in Seattle (we're between 99 and Stone Way on the eastern side of Fremont).
+Each sale we send two emails letting you know what the pick-up days and hours are so you can plan ahead.

 • We are currently only drawing new members from those who donate to our annual-ish charity fundraisers.
 We don't post about those on social media, we send details to the mailing list when the situations arise.